 - Don’t Be Afraid of Setting Precedence: It’s perfectly appropriate to use the “this is a global pandemic” card when setting your new HR policies and processes.
 Oftentimes, organizations will implement new policies to manage the small percentage of employees who may abuse the system; however, that notion should not stop you from doing what is right for your employees.
 Likely, when employees see their employer doing the right thing by them, they will respect and appreciate it.

 We know that what may work for certain organizations may not work for you.
-So, HR leaders will need to assess what their workforce’s key stressors are coming out of the first COVID-19 wave, what resources they need to support employees physically and mentally as they return to the workplace, and to look for resources that are missing to rebuild its workplace health infrastructure.
+So, HR leaders will need to assess what their workforce’s key stressors continue to be, what resources they need to support employees physically and mentally in our post-pandemic world, and to look for resources that are missing to combat some of the mental, physical, and emotional pain employees are struggling with.

-It’s a lot to take on given your responsibilities now.
-Starling can help with this.
+It’s a lot to take on but Starling can help with this.
 Our mental health programs are designed to help you identify what employees are struggling with and to build up their resilience so they know how to manage their mental health effectively.

-We know it’s been a challenging time for many organizations and HR leaders.
+We know many organizations and HR leaders are worried for their employees.
 But if there was one thing People leaders have learned is how important it is to have resources in place to ease the stress, anxiety, and depression employees may feel given what they’ve experienced due to COVID-19.

 We’ve often heard that employees are your greatest assets, but it’s actually your best employees who are your greatest assets.
 They are only the best because they have the resilience to withstand the stress and anxiety thrown at them; however many won’t be able to outpace burnout without the support and it’s up to their employers to deliver that to them.